Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: Introduction

 $\bullet$ The proposed MPC can be generally applied to most of the current IA systems as long as the output (behavior scores) can be converted to probabilistic values.

 $\bullet$ We demonstrate that MPC increases authentication accuracy by 18.63\% and reduces authentication delay by 7.02 minutes on average.
-The experiments were conducted using a public dataset that contains comprehensive user behavior data, as opposed to proprietary datasets, and thus the repeatability is guaranteed.\\ \\
+The experiments were conducted using a real dataset that contains 130 users' behavior data.
+The dataset and associated parameter settings are opened to the public, and thus the repeatability is guaranteed.